the main vine, not the loose one. Kei hopu tōu ringa kei te aka tāepa, engari

 I admire the simplicity and complexity in this statement.
 How

-something so obvious (it has to be somewhere) is captured by
+something so obvious as "it has to be somewhere" is captured by

 something so complex and all to do with probability.

-The Deep Understanding of Probability Being enabled to estimate, measure and use chance events
+The Deep Understanding of Probability Being enabled to measure and use random events

-to make sense of the world around us and to solve problems.
+to make sense of the world around us to solve problems.